Taritsyn/WebMarkupMin/README.md

 Also supports minification of views of popular JavaScript template engines: [KnockoutJS](http://knockoutjs.com/), [Kendo UI MVVM](http://www.telerik.com/kendo-ui) and [AngularJS](http://angularjs.org/) 1.X.

-In addition, there are several modules that integrate this library into ASP.NET: WebMarkupMin.AspNet4.HttpModules (for ASP.NET 4.X and ASP.NET Web Pages), WebMarkupMin.AspNet4.Mvc (for ASP.NET MVC 3, 4 or 5), WebMarkupMin.AspNet4.WebForms (for ASP.NET Web Forms 4.X) and WebMarkupMin.AspNetCore1 (for ASP.NET Core 1.X).
+In addition, there are several modules that integrate this library into ASP.NET: WebMarkupMin.AspNet4.HttpModules (for ASP.NET 4.X and ASP.NET Web Pages), WebMarkupMin.AspNet4.Mvc (for ASP.NET MVC 3, 4 or 5), WebMarkupMin.AspNet4.WebForms (for ASP.NET Web Forms 4.X), WebMarkupMin.AspNetCore1 (for ASP.NET Core 1.X) and WebMarkupMin.AspNetCore2 (for ASP.NET Core 2.X).

 You can try WebMarkupMin in action and experiment with different minification settings live on the [WebMarkupMin Online](http://webmarkupmin.apphb.com/) site.